zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    MOUNT is a service running on top of RPC.

-   :c: The RPC connection.
+   :param c: The RPC connection.

-   :info: Reports the status of the dialogue, along with some meta information.
+   :param info: Reports the status of the dialogue, along with some meta information.

-   :req:  The arguments passed in the request.
+   :param req:  The arguments passed in the request.

    .. zeek:see:: mount_proc_mnt mount_proc_umnt
       mount_proc_umnt_all mount_proc_not_implemented